Sussan Ley: Personal life

 Ley met John Ley while aerial stock-mustering in south-west Queensland.
 They married in 1987, settled on her husband's family farm in north-east Victoria, and had three children before their 2004 divorce.
 Ley has multiple grandchildren, residing on the NSW Central Coast.
 Ley lives in Albury, and owns an investment property in Albury and one on the Gold Coast.

 Ley is vegetarian.
 She is a supporter of the Sydney Swans Australian rules football club.
 Ley's mother Angela Braybrooks died on 17 May 2025, four days after Ley's election as opposition leader.
-She had been living in an aged care home in Albury, New South Wales.
+She had been living in an aged care home in Albury.